 One of the most consistent ways to find savings in transportation is through flexibility.
 But in the world of retail transportation, very few shippers can be flexible with their deliveries.

 As the retail industry evolves and changes to meet the demands for the modern consumer, retailers are looking for perfection from their suppliers, removing flexibility from the equation.

 E-commerce has permanently altered consumer expectations for near-instantaneous product fulfillment, and retailers have adjusted to remain competitive.
 Over the past several years, key industry incumbents have built their supply chains and retail freight requirements to match the new reality of consumption.

 Big box stores now keep a low, agile inventory for quick turnaround and replenishment from its suppliers.
 To keep that inventory adequately supplied and functioning as intended, stores now require that vendors have error-free supply chains.

 Though some blame retailers for creating too challenging a logistics environment for their suppliers, there is well-founded reasoning behind their increasingly stringent delivery standards.

 According to an article published in Retail Dive, “Today’s shoppers experience out-of-stocks during one of three store visits, costing retailers nearly $1 trillion in annual sales as consumers shift to online alternatives.
 Reports estimate that 24 percent of Amazon’s online revenue comes from this issue alone.”

-What Does that Mean for Your Retail Shipping Efforts?
+What Does that Mean for Your Retail Freight Efforts?

 With all that is at stake with out-of-stocks, retailers have built-in strict delivery deadlines that require their vendors to fall into on-time compliance.